Transparency obligations for the use of Artificial Intelligence Systems

 Last updated: 18 Gennaio 2026

 Pursuant to Art.
-50 of the Regulation, Users interacting with AI systems (chatbots, virtual assistants) are informed that:
+50 of the Regulation, the User interacting with AI systems (chatbots, virtual assistants) is informed that:

-The AI modules employed are classified according to the risk levels established by the AI Act.
-For low-risk systems (e.g., text assistance), transparency and control measures are implemented; for functions with a higher impact, impact assessments, continuous monitoring, and periodic audits are applied, ensuring decision traceability and providing channels for contestation.
+The AI modules used are classified according to the risk level established by the AI Act.
+For low-risk systems (e.g., text assistance), transparency and control measures are adopted; for functions with a higher impact, impact assessments, continuous monitoring, and periodic audits are applied, with decision traceability and dispute channels.

-Where technically applicable, AI-generated or AI-assisted content is labeled and/or watermarked to ensure its synthetic nature is recognizable, in compliance with transparency obligations and industry best practices.
+Where technically applicable, AI-generated or AI-assisted content is labeled and/or watermarked to make its synthetic nature recognizable, in compliance with transparency obligations and industry best practices.